Gyeongbu high-speed railway: General

-Regular service started on the first phase of the Gyeongbu HSR on April 1, 2004, with KTX-I trains reaching a maximum speed of 300 km/h.
-In response to frequent passenger complaints regarding speeds on the video display staying just below the advertised 300 mark, operating top speed was raised to 305 km/h on November 26, 2007.
-From March 2, 2010, KTX-II (KTX-Sancheon) trains began to use the line in commercial service with the same top speed.
+Regular service started on the first phase of the Gyeongbu HSR on 1 April 2004, with KTX-I trains reaching a maximum speed of 300 km/h.
+In response to frequent passenger complaints regarding speeds on the video display staying just below the advertised 300 mark, operating top speed was raised to 305 km/h on 26 November 2008.
+From 2 March 2010, KTX-II (KTX-Sancheon) trains began to use the line in commercial service with the same top speed.

 As of 2011, all KTX services routed along the line also use sections of connected conventional mainlines.

-The first incident on the high-speed line happened on February 11, 2011, when a KTX-Sancheon train bound for Seoul from Busan derailed on a switch in the Iljik Tunnel, 500 m before Gwangmyeong station, when travelling at around 90 km/h.
+The first incident on the high-speed line happened on 11 February 2011, when a KTX-Sancheon train bound for Seoul from Busan derailed on a switch in the Iljik Tunnel, 500 m before Gwangmyeong station, when travelling at around 90 km/h.
 No casualties were reported, only one passenger suffered slight injury, but KTX traffic was blocked until repairs for 29 hours.
-Preliminary investigation indicated that the accident resulted from a series of human errors.
-Because workers improperly repaired a point along the tracks.
+Preliminary investigation indicated that the accident resulted from a series of human errors, Workers had improperly repaired a point along the tracks.
 Investigators found that the derailment was caused by a switch malfunction triggered by a loose nut from track, and suspected that a repairman failed to tighten it during maintenance the previous night.
 The switch's detectors signalled a problem earlier, however, a second maintenance crew failed to find the loose nut and didn't properly communicate the fact to the control center, which then allowed the train on the track.
-The rail union criticised Korail's use of hired repairmen. there were no problems with the train according to investigation.
+The rail union criticised Korail's use of hired repairmen.
+There were no problems with the train according to the investigation.